ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Experiments

-{\bf Results on MegaFace.} The MegaFace dataset \cite{kemelmacher2016megaface} includes 1M images of 690K different individuals as the gallery set and 100K photos of $530$ unique individuals from FaceScrub \cite{ng2014data} as the probe set.
 On MegaFace, there are two testing scenarios (identification and verification) under two protocols (large or small training set).
 The training set is defined as large if it contains more than 0.5M images.
-For the fair comparison, we train ArcFace on CAISA and MS1MV2 under the small protocol and large protocol, respectively.
+For the fair comparison, we train ArcFace on CASIA and IBUG-500K under the small protocol and large protocol, respectively.
 In Table \ref{table:megaface}, ArcFace trained on CASIA achieves the best single-model identification and verification performance, not only surpassing the strong baselines (\eg SphereFace \cite{liu2017sphereface} and CosFace \cite{tencent2017CosineFace}) but also outperforming other published methods \cite{wen2016discriminative,liu2018learning}.

-As we observed an obvious performance gap between identification and verification, we performed a thorough manual check in the whole MegaFace dataset and found many face images with wrong labels, which significantly affects the performance.
-Therefore, we manually refined the whole MegaFace dataset and report the correct performance of ArcFace on MegaFace.
-On the refined MegaFace, ArcFace still clearly outperforms CosFace and achieves the best performance on both verification and identification.

-Under large protocol, ArcFace surpasses FaceNet \cite{schroff2015facenet} by a clear margin and obtains comparable results on identification and better results on verification compared to CosFace \cite{tencent2017CosineFace}.
-Since CosFace employs a private training data, we retrain CosFace on our MS1MV2 dataset with ResNet100.
-Under fair comparison, ArcFace shows superiority over CosFace and forms an upper envelope of CosFace under both identification and verification scenarios as shown in Figure \ref{fig:megafacecmcroc}.
+Under the large protocol, ArcFace trained on IBUG-500K surpasses ArcFace trained on MS1MV3 by a clear margin ($0.47\%$ improvement on identification), which indicates that large-scale training data is very beneficial and the proposed sub-center ArcFace is effective for automatic data cleaning under different data scales.
+As shown in Figure \ref{fig:megafacecmcroc}, ArcFace trained on IBUG-500K forms an upper envelope of other models under both identification and verification scenarios.
+Compared to MC-FaceGraph \cite{zhang2020global}, ArcFace trained on IBUG-500K obtains comparable results on identification and better results on verification.
+Considering 18.8M images of 636K identities are used in MC-FaceGraph \cite{zhang2020global}, the performance of our method is very impressive, as we only use images automatically cleaned from noisy web data.
+Similar to LFW, the identification results on MegaFace are also saturated (around $99\%$).
+Therefore, the performance gap of $0.04\%$ on identification is negligible and our model is among the most competitive face recognition methods.